J. Thomas Manger: Early life and education

 Manger graduated from the University of Maryland, College Park in 1976 with a Bachelor of Science degree in criminal justice.
 He is also a graduate of the FBI National Academy.

 Career

-He started his career in law enforcement in January 1977 as an officer with the Fairfax County Police Department.
+Manger started his career in law enforcement in January 1977 as an officer with the Fairfax County Police Department.
 From 1998 to 2004, Manger served as chief of the department.

 In 2004 Manger took over as chief of police in Montgomery County, Maryland.
 He retired from the post in 2019.

 Manger took over as chief of the United States Capitol Police on July 23, 2021, replacing Acting Chief Yogananda Pittman.
+On March 11, 2025, Manger announced his retirement effective May 2.

+Shortly after retiring, it was announced that Manger would join the consulting 21CP Solutions as a senior advisor.

 Personal life

 Manger is married and has two children.